 - Verticillium Wilt - Plants wilt despite proper watering

-While disease is a common reason for tomato plants dying, disease is not the only thing that can kill tomato plants.
+While disease is a common reason for tomato plants dying, disease isn't the only thing that can kill tomato plants.
 Environmental issues, such as a lack of water, too much water, poor soil and too little light can also cause tomato plants to fail and die.

-When a tomato plant is under watered or over watered, it reacts the same way.
+- Watering issues - When a tomato plant is under watered or over watered, it reacts the same way.
 It will develop yellow leaves and will look wilted.
-The best way to determine if you are under watering or ever watering to examine the soil.
-If it is dry, dusty and cracked, then it is likely your tomato plants are not getting enough water.
-If, on the other hand, your tomato plants are in standing water or if the soil seems swampy, the plants may be overwatered.
+The best way to determine if you are under watering or over watering is to examine the soil.
+If it is dry, dusty and cracked, then it's likely your tomato plants aren't getting enough water.
+If, on the other hand, your tomato plants are in standing water or if the soil seems swampy, the plants may be over watered.

-Poor soil is often characterized by poor growth, few and poor quality fruit and a stunted plant.
-Tomato plants in poor soil are lacking in nutrients and are unable to properly grow without these nutrients.
+- Nutrient issues - Poor soil often leads to tomato plants with stunted growth and fewer low quality fruit.
+Plants in poor soil are lacking in nutrients and are unable to properly grow without these.

 There are many garden pests that can damage or kill tomato plants.
 Typically, tomato pests will either attack the fruit or the leaves.
-Tomato pests that attack the leaves are:
+Tomato pests that attack the leaves include: